 - Bargaining (“I’ll go back on Weight Watchers next week”)

 Grief can be especially potent when dealing with the belongings of a departed loved one.
-We want to feel a sentimental attachment to their stuff.
-Whether we actually feel that way or not, parting with it somehow finalizes our loss.
-The best way to address this issue is to retain just a few favorite items and display them with reverence.
+We want their stuff as a sentimental attachment to them.
+Parting with their things somehow finalizes our loss.
+The best way to address this issue is to retain a few favorite items and display them with reverence.

 Scarcity

 Scarcity mentality is another common stumbling block.
-Having such barriers is particularly true for people who grew up during the Great Depression, their children or the next generations that carry that internal code.
+Having such barriers is particularly true for people who grew up during the Great Depression and their next generations who carry that internal code.
 Such largely unconscious fears lead people to treat items of little or no value as if they were irreplaceable.

-- We fear that we will need to return an appliance to its manufacturer as soon as we have discarded the box it came in.
+For instance, they fear that they may need to return an appliance to its manufacturer as soon as we have discarded the box it came in.
 So we save the box and continue to save the box.

-- We might imagine that we will have some urgent need for paint thinner as soon as we throw away the half-empty can gathering dust for the past decade.
+Or, they might imagine that some urgent need for paint thinner will emerge as soon as they throw away the half-empty can gathering dust for a decade.

-Of course, that can actually happen once in a great while.
-Shortly after discarding that mystery screw, we realize what it was holding together.
-Still, these rare incidents can become the rationale for hanging onto hundreds of useless items.
+Of course, things like that can happen once in a great while.
+Shortly after discarding that mystery screw, we realize what it held together.
+Still, it can become our rationale for hanging onto hundreds of useless items.
 Should the need arise, obtaining a new screw or a new box or a new can of paint thinner is not going to break the bank.

 While Decluttering, We Must Be Good to Ourselves

-Most objects that belong to the scenario of the past and future no longer serve us.
-If we can get through the exhaustive process of letting go, energy then comes to us by the power of the now.
+If we can get through the exhaustive process of letting go, however, the power of now begins delivering us Energy.
 That is what decluttering is all about.

 Some helpful suggestions: